 Indigenous Rights - Taking a Longer View

-Pieridae Energy is committed to growing and honouring relationships with the Indigenous Peoples of Canada based on the principles of trust, mutual respect, fairness, openness, transparency and reconciliation.
+Pieridae Energy is committed to growing and honouring relationships with the Indigenous Peoples in Canada based on the principles of trust, mutual respect, fairness, openness, transparency and reconciliation.

 For Pieridae, it’s extremely important to build awareness of reconciliation, given that major developments, including the Goldboro LNG project and most of the company’s gas assets in Alberta, are on or near traditional Indigenous territory.